+The time_summary dictionary enables additional processing for observations with high temporal resolution.
 The flag entry toggles the time_summary on (TRUE) and off (FALSE).
 If the raw_data flag is set to TRUE, then both the individual observation values and the derived time summary value will be written to the output.
 If FALSE, only the summary values are written.
 Observations may be summarized across the user specified time period defined by the beg and end entries in HHMMSS format.
 The step entry defines the time between intervals in seconds.
 The width entry specifies the summary interval in seconds.
 It may either be set as an integer number of seconds for a centered time interval or a dictionary with beginning and ending time offsets in seconds.